zegetech/zegetech.github.io/_posts/2018-10-30-CI-CD-pipeline-for-jekyll.md

 The `env` key simply tells Travis to obtain the key from an environment variable. <br/>
 A firebase token is a token generated through  [firebase login: ci](https://github.com/firebase/firebase-tools#using-with-ci-systems).

-To obtain yours;
-        On a machine with a browser, install the Firebase CLI.

-        Run firebase login: ci to log in and print out a new access token (the current CLI session will not be affected).

-        Store the output token in a secure but accessible way in your CI system.
-As an environment variable, called FIREBASE_TOKEN or anything else you like.

 The `on` key sets your build to deploy only under specific circumstances.
-In our case `on: branch: release`.
+In our case on branch release.

 Great.
-So this is what your final .travis.yml file looks like.
+So this is what the final .travis.yml file looks like.

         ```yml